 10. Have a family member or representative notified promptly of admission to the surgery center.

-11. Have personal physician notified promptly of admission to the surgery center.
+11. Have your personal physician notified promptly of admission to the surgery center.

-14. Change physicians if desired, either within the or another physician of the patient’s choice.
+14. Change physicians if desired, either within the clinic or to another physician of the patient’s choice.

 19. Reasonable responses to any reasonable requests made for service.

-20. Leave the even against the advice of the attending physician.
+20. Leave Marietta Eye Surgery even against the advice of the attending physician.

 23. Be informed by the attending physician or designee of the continuing health care requirements following discharge.